greenina/TWIX/DP3.md

 **Task 1) Sign up, and select your companion, then login**

-**Task 2) Put 3 items that you think are eco-friendly and one item that you think is not to the wish list**

-**Task 3) Make your companion's state "healthy"**

-<u>Problem : User doesn’t know the purpose of the companion</u>

-- Severity Scale : Major
-- Solution
-    - Add a brief description when selecting a character
-    - Before choosing a character, give the user the context of the current situation, pop up a pop-up window with a speech balloon, indicating information such as that you can see other characters through arrow buttons
-- Grounds
-    Users were embarrassed because there was usually no such function providing companion character.
-    So we realized that it is needed to provide enough context explanation for why we are doing this.

-<u>Problem : User is curious about why Mypage is shown right after signing up, and even doesn’t recognize that the page is Mypage</u>

-- Severity Scale : Minor
-- Solution
+- Worked well
-    - Show the word, “MyPage”
-    - Write a big indicator in every page which shows where you are, and make tabs in mypage that can be switched between wish list, purchased history, personal info.
+  - User spoke out well what hints they found out.
+- Number of problems were not to many, but some major problems were found.

+**[Problems]**

 <u>Problem : Uses scrolling instead of nav bar feels that the position after clicking navbar is wrong</u>

 - Severity Scale : Major
 - Solution
   - Remove the nav bar and create a separate product category page instead

 <u>Problem : Doesn’t recognize the change of the frame of the product when the cursor is overlaid on the product image doesn’t catch the purpose of it even after known</u>

 - Severity Scale : Minor
 - Solution
   - Add auditory effects along with visual effects
   - Make interaction not only product image, but also with the companion character

 <u>Problem : Does’t scroll down in Detail Page so that doesn’t recognize GIF image & icon/short description at the bottom.</u>

 - Severity Scale : Catastrophic
 - Ground
   - Because their goal is not to buy the product but to add the product to their wish list,they concentrated on clicking the heart icon, instead of looking for description.
     So we decided to induce them to see the information below the first frame.
 - Solution
   - Make scroll bars more realizable.
   - Explicit guide by the companion (i.e. “Look down!”)

 <u>Problem : Doesn’t recognize the change of GIF image, and doesn’t understand what it means.</u>

 - Severity : Major
 - Solution
   - Change it more intuitive, such as writing down large background text.
   - Make it interactive rather than GIF

+**Task 2) Put 3 items that you think are eco-friendly and one item that you think is not to the wish list**

+- Worked well
+  - Recognizing the change in the companion state when the users go to Mypage right after adding a certain item into the wish list
+  - There were not any difficulties to both sign up and login the service page

+- Overall, lots of high ranked problems are discovered in this task in the aspect of severity
+- Number of problems found were the biggest

+**[Problems]**

+<u>Problem : User doesn’t know the purpose of the companion</u>

+- Severity Scale : Major
+- Solution
+  - Add a brief description when selecting a character
+  - Before choosing a character, give the user the context of the current situation, pop up a pop-up window with a speech balloon, indicating information such as that you can see other characters through arrow buttons
+- Grounds
+  Users were embarrassed because there was usually no such function providing companion character.
+  So we realized that it is needed to provide enough context explanation for why we are doing this.

+<u>Problem : User is curious about why Mypage is shown right after signing up, and even doesn’t recognize that the page is Mypage</u>

+- Severity Scale : Minor
+- Solution
+  - Show the word, “MyPage”
+  - Write a big indicator in every page which shows where you are, and make tabs in mypage that can be switched between wish list, purchased history, personal info.

+- -

 <u>Problem : Doubtful seeing on a non-green product on the product list, or misunderstood it as an eco-friendly product</u>

 - Severity : Major
 - Solution
   - Get rid of all non-eco-friendly product
   - Change the interaction type with companions from caring healthy to raising from child to adult

+**Task 3) Make your companion's state "healthy"**

+- Worked well
+  - User distinguished well between eco-friendly and non eco-friendly items
+  - User chose to press heart icons again to remove the likes
+- The most severe problems are discovered a lot in this task compared to the others
+- Most of problems are either catastrophic or cosmetic, lacking intermediate ones

+**[Problems]**

 <u>Problem : Fails to realize that pressing heart buttons means the action of adding the product to wish list</u>